acadadev/rosrider_doc/05_PARAMETERS/README.md

 A higher PWM frequency generally leads to:

-- Smoother Motor Operation: More frequent switching reduces motor torque ripple
+- Smoother Motor Operation: More frequent switching reduces motor torque ripple.
-- Improved Responsiveness: Faster reaction to control inputs
+- Improved Responsiveness: Faster reaction to control inputs.

 However, a higher frequency can also result in:

-- Increased Power Dissipation: More switching losses in the motor driver
+- Increased Power Dissipation: More switching losses in the motor driver.
-- Higher EMI: Increased electromagnetic interference
+- Higher EMI: Increased electromagnetic interference.

 To achieve the desired PWM frequency, you'll need to set the `PWM_DIV` parameter appropriately.
 This parameter divides the system clock to generate the PWM clock.
 A higher `PWM_DIV` value results in a lower PWM clock frequency.

-- This setting determines the clock frequency for the PWM module
+- This setting determines the clock frequency for the PWM module.
-- It's a hardware-based division of the system clock (80000000)
+- It's a hardware-based division of the system clock .(80000000)

 __Practical Considerations:__

-- Start with a Moderate Frequency: Begin with a moderate PWM frequency and gradually increase it if needed
+- Start with a Moderate Frequency: Begin with a moderate PWM frequency and gradually increase it if needed.
-- Monitor Motor Performance: Observe the motor's behavior and adjust the frequency accordingly
+- Monitor Motor Performance: Observe the motor's behavior and adjust the frequency accordingly.
-- Consider Power Dissipation and EMI: If power consumption or EMI becomes a concern, reduce the PWM frequency
+- Consider Power Dissipation and EMI: If power consumption or EMI becomes a concern, reduce the PWM frequency.
 - Experiment and Fine-Tune: The best PWM frequency may vary depending on your specific application
-- Synchronized ADC: Limit PWM Frequency 1-2kHZ
+- Synchronized ADC: Limit PWM Frequency.
+1-2kHZ
 - Minimum PWM Frequency: Use 50 HZ
-- Maximum PWM Frequency: Use 18000 HZ, if using high > 2 kHZ, disable `ADC_SYNC`
+- Maximum PWM Frequency: Use 18000 HZ, if using high > 2 kHZ, disable `ADC_SYNC`.

 By carefully considering these factors and adjusting the `PWM_DIV` and `PWM_FRQ` parameters, you can optimize your ROSRider's performance and efficiency.